snss231/tp/docs/UserGuide.md

 # User Guide

 NUS Classes is a desktop app for NUS Computing professors to manage their tasks and contacts.
-It includes task management features such as adding and editing tasks, finding tasks by date or name, tagging tasks with appropriate tags and marking them as done.
-It also includes contact management features such as finding contacts, assigning contacts to specific tasks and tagging contacts.
+It includes task management features such as creating tasks, tagging tasks, assigning contacts to specific tasks and marking a task as complete or incomplete.
+It also includes contact management features such as finding contacts, assigning contacts and tagging contacts.

-Tasks that are overdue and not done are displayed in red, tasks due within a day are displayed in yellow and tasks with more than a day are displayed in yellow.
+NUS Classes also provides a simple alert feature for tasks by displaying tasks in different color based on the urgency of the task.
+Tasks that are overdue are marked as red, whereas tasks that are nearing deadline is marked as yellow.
 Tasks also contain a clickable zoom link, for easy access to lectures/tutorials or zoom meetings.

 NUS Classes is optimized for use via a Command Line Interface (CLI) while still having the benefits of a Graphical User Interface (GUI).
 Using NUS Classes can get your contact management tasks done faster than traditional GUI apps, saving time on otherwise tedious administrative tasks.